Limits of vector lattices: Applications

 \section{Applications}

 In this section we apply the duality results for direct and inverse limits obtained in Section \ref{Section: Dual spaces}.
 In particular, we consider order (continuous) duals of some of the function spaces which are expressed as direct and inverse limits in Sections \ref{Subsection: Examples of inductive limits} and \ref{Subsection: Examples of projective limits}, respectively.
 This is followed by an investigation of perfect spaces.
 We show that, under certain conditions, the direct and inverse limits of perfect spaces are perfect.
 We then specialise these results to the case of $\cont(X)$ and obtain a solution to the decomposition problem mentioned in the introduction.
-Finally, we show that an Archimedean vector lattice has a relatively uniformly complete predual if and only if it can be expressed, in a suitable way, as an inverse limit of spaces of Radon measures on compact Hausdorff spaces.
+Finally, we show that an Archimedean vector lattice has a relatively uniformly complete order predual if and only if it can be expressed, in a suitable way, as an inverse limit of spaces of Radon measures on compact Hausdorff spaces.

 The following two simple propositions are used repeatedly.
 These results are proved in \cite[p.
 193, p.~205]{Bourbakie_Theory_of_sets} in the context of direct and inverse systems of sets.
 The arguments in \cite{Bourbakie_Theory_of_sets} suffice to verify the results in the vector lattice context, so we do not repeat them here.

 \begin{prop} Let $\cal{D}\defeq \left( (\vlat{E}_\alpha)_{\alpha\in I}, (e_{\alpha , \beta})_{\alpha\precc \beta}\right)$ and $\cal{D}'\defeq \left( (\vlat{E}_\alpha')_{\alpha\in I}, (e_{\alpha , \beta}')_{\alpha\precc \beta}\right)$ be direct systems in $\vlc$ with direct limits $\cal{S} \defeq \left( \vlat{E}, (e_\alpha)_{\alpha\in I} \right)$ and $\cal{S}' \defeq \left( \vlat{E}', (e_\alpha')_{\alpha\in I} \right)$ in $\vlc$.
 Assume that for every $\alpha\in I$ there exists a lattice homomorphism ${T_\alpha :\vlat{E}_\alpha \to \vlat{E}_\alpha'}$ so that the diagram